 If you're not technical or you just want the server setup for you without dealing with the installation then you should choose a hosting provider that support Tuininty Minecraft Server Hosting out of the box - ServerFlex is one of these platforms.
 Our one-click installer enables you to deploy your own Tuinity server in less than 30 seconds - we even manage all the upgrades, patches and maintenance for you!

 - Easy-to-use Control Panel

 Option B: Setup the server yourself on your computer or a VPS (harder)

-The first thing you're going to need is a Linux machine, for this example we're going to be using a VPS.
+The first thing you need is a Linux machine (this could work on Windows but the setup will be more complicated).
+For this example we're going to be using a VPS.

 1. Install Java, depending on your distribution you may need to enter a different package.

 $ sudo apt update && sudo apt install default-jre wget screen